My pastor once invited me to take a class on systematic theology. I initially said no.

 “So that you may charge certain persons not to teach any different doctrine, nor to devote themselves to myths and endless genealogies, which promote speculations rather than the stewardship from God that is by faith.”
 (1 Timothy 1:3-4)

-4. Studying systematic theology helps us disciple and teach others.
+4. Systematic theology helps us disciple and teach others.

 In my medical profession, skill acquisition involved three steps: seeing, doing, teaching.